jonahbaayen-uoit/csci2000u-group3-final/README.md

 ### **Introduction**
 This paper will go over the fuel consumption statistics of newly-released vehicles available for sale in Canada from 2012 to 2021.

-The data being analyzed was published by Natural Resources Canada, and contains data that includes but is not limited to the vehicle model, class, consumption, and emissions.
+The data being analyzed was published by [Natural Resources Canada](https://open.canada.ca/data/en/dataset/98f1a129-f628-4ce4-b24d-6f16bf24dd64), and contains data that includes but is not limited to the vehicle model, class, consumption, and emissions.
 By working with this data, it is possible to determine which vehicles are the most-efficient in terms of fuel consumption, and use this to improve performance going forward.

+---

 ### **Discussion**
 There are a number of metrics that can be used to judge the efficiency of a vehicle, so it is important to analyze all of them.